Dorothy Nyembe: Natal Women's Revolt

-As a leader of the Natal Women's Revolt, Nyembe was with other South African black women against beer halls.
-Beer Halls took a major source of income away from women.
+As a leader of the Natal Women's Revolt, Nyembe was with other South African black women against the municipal system of beer halls: it was illegal to brew beer at home.
+Beer Halls took a major source of income away from women and funded the apartheid administration.
 This organization also sought the destruction of the Durban Corporation property.
 Nyembe was fighting for influx control, passes for women, and permits to seek work.

 Awards

 Awarded FAO Ceres Medal in 1976.

 During her career she received the Order of Friendship of Peoples, from the Soviet Union, and the Chief Albert Luthuli prize, the latter in 1992.

+Order for Meritorious Service in silver (2003).